-- Use reading comprehension skills and available technology to locate, select, and synthesize information from digital images to acquire and communicate knowledge about events, ideas, and issues related to history. - Demonstrate historical perspective by participating in a class discussion of events that shaped American and Louisiana history. - Analyze cartoons, photographs, posters, and other visual medium to identify opinion, propaganda, or bias.
+- Use reading comprehension skills and available technology to locate, select, and synthesize information from a political cartoon to acquire and communicate knowledge about events, ideas, and issues related to the Battle of New Orleans. - Demonstrate historical perspective by participating in a class discussion concerning the Battle of New Orleans as a major conflict that shaped American and Louisiana history. - Analyze a political cartoon to identify opinion, propaganda, or bias.